The Constitution of the Individual was written by author, classical composer, pianist, and singer/songwriter, Joshua Emmet.

 JAMES: I’ve touched on this earlier.
 One of the things I wanted to avoid was to have principles contradict one another.
 So, for example, I didn’t want to claim to be for freedom, but then deny true democracy.
 I didn’t want to claim to be for peace, but then state the right to engage in violence.
 I didn’t want to claim to be for love, but then deny equality.

 NEWS ANCHOR: If you are able to spot contradictions in constitutions, you must have surely spotted similar contradictions in religious texts.
-I know we spoke about this earlier, but I’m curious to explore this further.
 Did you, for example, ever say to yourself while studying a religious text, “Ah, here is an obvious moral contradiction; this must be a sign that we are dealing with a false God.”

 JAMES: Moral contradictions are important to spot.
 I never wasted my energy, however, contemplating on who is a true or false God.